Brendan-A-Wilson/MusicPlayer-Project/README.md

 # MusicPlayer-Project

 ## Description
-The aim of this project is match two of the matching squares by clicking on them.
+The aim of this project is to browse a sound file on the users local machine and play the file.
+The user can also pause, stop and exit the program.

 ## Getting Started